GrafSoul/threejs-vite-template/README.md

-# ThreeJS Starter Pack with Vite
+# ThreeJS Basis Starter Pack with Vite

 ### Prerequisites
 Before you start, make sure you have Node.js installed on your machine: (https://nodejs.org/en/download/)